phederal/vscode-dddark/readme.md

 # Description

-Great theme made in dark green colors.
-Inspired by the MonkeyType project.
+Great theme made in dark and green-light colors.